-Appendix A. 1. (continued) Project/ Function Agency Involvement Approx. Dates Stock ID Sampling 6/24 - 7/21 Sample a minimum of 20% of Chinook salmon harvest for CWTs as per PSC coastwide standard; sample Chinook salmon for ASL (ASL sampling goals are 600 for the season for D108).
+Appendix A. 1. (continued) Project/ Function Agency Involvement Approx. Dates Districts 106 &108 Stock ID Sampling 6/23 - 7/20 Sample a minimum of 20% of Chinook salmon harvest for CWTs as per PSC coastwide standard; sample Chinook salmon for ASL (ASL sampling goals are 600 for the season for D108).
 GSI sampling targets for Chinook salmon in D108 commercial fisheries are 120/week for directed fisheries and 80/week for nondirected fisheries.
-ADF&G All aspects 6/17 - 8/11 Collect 300 sockeye salmon samples/week for ASL, GSI, and otoliths matched samples in drift gillnet fisheries in Subdistrict 106-41 and 520 sockeye salmon samples/week in District 108.
-ADF&G All aspects 6/17 - 10/20 • Sample a minimum 20% of coho catches in the drift gillnet fisheries in each district for CWT and sample 600 coho for ASL (sampling goals are 600 per district for the season).
-ADF&G All aspects Chinook Salmon S hirvevs 7/25 - 8/19 Survey Chinook salmon in Andrew Creek and sample a minimum 200 Chinook salmon for ASL, spaghetti tags, and CWTs.
+ADF&G All aspects 6/16 - 8/10 Collect 300 sockeye salmon samples/week for ASL, GSI, and otoliths matched samples in drift gillnet fisheries in Subdistrict 106-41 and 520 sockeye salmon samples/week in District 108.
+ADF&G All aspects 6/16 - 10/19 • Sample a minimum 20% of coho catches in the drift gillnet fisheries in each district for CWT and sample 600 coho for ASL (sampling goals are 600 per district for the season).
+ADF&G All aspects Chinook Salmon Surveys 7/25 - 8/19 Survey Chinook salmon in Andrew Creek and sample a minimum 200 Chinook salmon for ASL, spaghetti tags, and CWTs.
 Conduct aerial and foot surveys.
-ADF&G All aspects 8/1 - 8/10 Conduct aerial surveys on Verrett, Tahltan, and Little Tahltan rivers, and Christina, Beatty, and Bear creeks.
-DFO/TFN All aspects Tahltan Lake Salmon Enumeration 7/4 - 9/15 • Enumerate Tahltan Lake sockeye entering the lake at weir.
+ADF&G All aspects 7/29 - 8/12 Conduct aerial surveys on the Little Tahltan River, Beatty, and Bear creeks.
+DFO/TFN All aspects Tahltan Lake Salmon Enumeration 7/4 - 9/15 Enumerate Tahltan Lake sockeye entering the lake at weir.
+Option to use video enumeration for the tail end of the migration period.
 DFO/TFN All aspects • Live-sample a minimum of 600 sockeye for ASL and an additional 100 fish per day for sex.
 DFO/TFN All aspects • Endeavour to conduct terminal fishery at Tahltan Lake if escapement targets are likely to be exceeded.
 DFO/TFN All aspects